SudoMagicCode/SudoSignals/docs/003_troubleShooting/004_installLocation.md

 <br>
 <br>
 ## 4. Watch messages in the sudoSignals console
-This will launch the sudoSignals service with an open console that displays any logged messages
+This will launch the sudoSignals client with an open console that displays any logged messages
 ![sudoSignals console](../assets/images/installation-location/sudoSignals_console.png)
 <br>
 <br>